-If your research shows that you deserve a raise, you still need to convince your boss that you’re worth the investment.
+If your research shows that you deserve a raise, you may still need to convince your boss that you’re worth the investment.
 And you’re going to want to arm yourself with as much data as possible.
+Here’s exactly what you should be prepared with:

 - Track your performance.
 Depending on your job, you should be able to show your boss your success rate on past projects, before and after statistics, etc.